2024–25 Australian region cyclone season: Peak season activity

-On 18 February, the Bureau of Meteorology designated Tropical Low 21U in the eastern side of the Indian Ocean.
-BOM later named the system Tropical Cyclone Bianca.
-On 20 February, a tropical low was spotted by the Bureau of Meteorology in the Coral Sea.
-The disturbance, initially designated by the agency as 22U, was noted to likely develop into a tropical cyclone over the next several days.
-Two days later, BOM upgraded the system to a category 1, with the name Alfred being assigned to it.
+On 18 February, the Bureau of Meteorology designated Tropical Low 21U in the southeastern Indian Ocean.
+The system later strengthened into Tropical Cyclone Bianca.
+On 20 February, a tropical low in the Coral Sea was noted by the Bureau of Meteorology.
+The disturbance, designated tropical low 22U, was expected to develop into a tropical cyclone over the next several days.
+Two days later, BOM upgraded the system to a category 1 tropical cyclone, naming it Alfred.
 On 25 February, Bianca peaked as a Category 4 severe tropical cyclone on the Australian cyclone scale and Category 3 on the SSHWS scale.
 Afterward, increasing wind shear and cooler sea surface temperatures caused the storm to rapidly weaken, dissipating on 27 February.
 Over the next couple of days, Alfred continued to gradually move to the east, and was upgraded to a Category 2 tropical cyclone in the Australian scale at 16:00 AEST on 24 February.
 As Alfred turned south, it intensified to Category 3 status on 26 February at 22:00 AEST.
 The next day, the BOM further upgraded Alfred to a Category 4 cyclone, with a small eye appearing on visible satellite imagery.
 Later that night, an eyewall replacement cycle (ERC) occurred, prompting Alfred to fluctuate between Categories 3 and 4 on 1 March, before further weakening down to a Category 1 the following day.
 The cyclone then restrengthened slightly to Category 2 status by 3 March, before being downgraded to Category 1 intensity on 8 March.
 Alfred made landfall at Moreton Island on 01:00 AEST 8 March as a Category 1 tropical cyclone, and was downgraded to a tropical low five hours later.

 Late season activity

 Timelapse of Cyclone Errol explosively intensifying from Category 1 to Category 5 in less than 16 hours.

 Tropical Low 23U formed on 4 March before exiting the basin on 8 March.
 The system later intensified into Tropical Storm Ivone in the South-West Indian Ocean.
-Tropical Cyclone 25U formed on 17 March before dissipating on 21 March.
+Another unnamed tropical cyclone, 25U, formed on 17 March before dissipating on 21 March.
 Tropical Low 27U formed on 22 March and strengthened into Tropical Cyclone Courtney three days later.
 Afterward, Courtney intensified to a Category 5 cyclone on the Australian cyclone scale before entering the South-West Indian Ocean on 29 March.
 Tropical Cyclone Dianne formed near North Australia on 28 March and made landfall near Derby on 29 March.
 On 8 April, Tropical Low 29U formed in the Arafura Sea.
 Three days later, JTWC designated Tropical Cyclone 29S.
 Later on 15 April, 29S was designated as Errol by BoM.
-Shortly after the designation, the cyclone explosively intensified to a powerful Category 5 severe tropical cyclone cyclone.
+Shortly after the designation, the cyclone explosively intensified to a powerful Category 5 severe tropical cyclone.
 Tropical Low 30U formed in the Arafura Sea on 16 April.
 On 18 April, JTWC designated 30U as 31P.
 It was expected to strengthen, but wind shear soon caused it to dissipate on 23 April.